ulefonedev/Stonebot/README.md

     * Displays current Hashrate of Network
     * Displays potential Earnings For Given Hashrate
 * **!info**
-    * What is a ChainCoin?
+    * What is a Stonecoin?
 * **!market**
     * See all buy/sell orders.
 * **!masternode**